 After a long winter, during which tourism has suffered a major setback, starting from June tourists from some countries will probably start pouring into town.
 I am sad for all the businesses that had gone through this rough year: tourism, unfortunately, makes some nice places and activities a bit more difficult to enjoy for locals.

-So I have thought about helping family enjoy some attractions while Lisbon is not too busy!
+So I have thought about helping families enjoy some attractions while Lisbon is not too busy!
 Are you curious?
 Here they are!

 Monasteiro dos Jeronimos